The Dean's Office: Advising and Academic Support

 The class deans offer general advising support to all faculty.
 When an instructor or advisor expresses concern about a student, the class dean will reach out to that student and work closely with the student to resolve the situation.
 Unsatisfactory Progress Reports (UPRs), which instructors are expected to submit for students not meeting course expectations, are especially helpful for identifying problems before they become unmanageable.
-When a UPR is submitted, it goes automatically to the appropriate class dean and the faculty advisor, who do outreach to the student.
+When a UPR is submitted, it goes automatically to the appropriate class dean and the faculty advisor, who reach out to the student.
 If the student is a varsity athlete, the UPR also goes to the Athletic Director, who sends it to the student's coach.

 Class deans are responsible for preparing resource materials, providing information to advisors about specialized advising and counseling resources, and collaborating with Academic Affairs to organize orientation for new advisors and academic advising during New Student Orientation.

 - Student Academic Resources (SAR)

 Through SAR, the Deans’ Office facilitates student access to a range of intellectual enrichment and academic support services.
 SAR crosses organizational lines in an effort to provide seamless services to all students.
 Partners in the network include the Writing Workshop, the Math Workshop, and the Peer Tutoring program.
 SAR works to foster a community culture that recognizes the relationship between intellectual growth and personal development, and to ensure that students know about and are encouraged to seek out appropriate services.
 See SAR for more information.
-The academic assessment that first-year students complete over the summer will help determine what resources can enhance their academic experience.
+The academic self-reflection that first-year students complete over the summer will help determine what resources can enhance their academic experience.